fieldtrip/website/tutorial/sourcemodel.md

     export SUBJECTS_DIR=<Subject directory>
     export SUBJECTNAME=<Subject name>

 SUBJECTS_DIR is the directory where you will store all the FreeSurfer-processed anatomical data of all your subjects.
-Then, type this command to set up FreeSurfer
+Then, type this command to set up FreeSurfer (this is not needed when at DCCN, but probably won't hurt)

     source $FREESURFER_HOME/SetUpFreeSurfer.sh